bringauto/fleet-management-http-api/docs/entity_manipulations.md

 - An Order State is created IF there is no older Order State with a final status (DONE or CANCELED).
 - Oldest Order States might be deleted, so the number of states stored by the API for a particular [Order](#order) is not greater than $N_{order\,states}$.
 - All the Clients waiting for some new Order States of a particular [Order](#order) receive a response (for the order state GET method).
+- If the Order State has a final status (DONE or CANCELED) and the server already stores maximum allowed number of inactive [Orders](#order), the inactive Order with which has been first marked as inactive is deleted.

+the corresponding [Order](#order) is deleted.

 ## Platform HW